reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 #### Typing Handwritten Thunks

-If you're writing a thunk by hand, you can declare explicitly type the thunk arguments as `(dispatch: AppDispatch, getState: () => RootState)`.
+If you're writing a thunk by hand, you can explicitly type the thunk arguments as `(dispatch: AppDispatch, getState: () => RootState)`.
 Since this is common, you can also define a reusable `AppThunk` type and use that instead:

 ```ts title="app/store.ts"
 // highlight-next-line